 Brenda grew up in Saxtons River, Vermont.
 When she’s not supporting students, Brenda enjoys spending time with her family and friends.

-Ellen Nam is one of the kindergarten teachers at Academy School.
-She has taught in the Brattleboro Elementary Schools as a kindergarten teacher and as an enrichment teacher.
+Ellen Nam is part of the Kindergarten team at Academy School.
+She has taught in the Brattleboro Elementary Schools as a kindergarten teacher and as an enrichment teacher, and now she is an Academic Support Teacher!

 Ellen attended Bates College, where she received her Bachelor’s Degree in Anthropology.
 After spending several years teaching English as a Second Language and working as an environmental educator, Ellen earned a Masters Degree in Elementary Education with a concentration in Science and Environmental Education at Antioch University New England.